webdriverio-boneyard/grunt-webdriver/README.md

 ### Options

 All options get passed into to the wdio process.
 You should define your main configurations within your wdio config file.
-The plugin allows you to overwrite them.
+The plugin allows you to easy overwrite them.
 You can find all available cli arguments here: [http://webdriver.io/guide/testrunner/gettingstarted.html](http://webdriver.io/guide/testrunner/gettingstarted.html)

 #### Using CoffeeScript